Taraman12/Solarpark-detection/src/README.md

 do not select default security group (Create a new one instead, and add SSH port 22)

 #### NOTE: eb cli will use the main branch for deployment
-even if you are on a different branch
+even if you are on a different branch locally

 CMD eb init
 choose location